-Dave Chappelle to Colbert: I Never ‘Wanted’ to Give Trump a Chance
+Dave Chappelle to Colbert: I Never Wanted to Give Trump a Chance

 In a subsequent sketch later in the show, Chappelle and Chris Rock played two black men who were not quite as surprised as their liberal white friends as the votes came in on Election Night.
 “It might be a historic night, but just don’t forget it’s a big country,” he warned.

 “The shock of it was just like, c’mon, man, this is how traction works.
-I think this speaks to how effective Obama’s presidency was,” Chappelle explained to Colbert tonight.
+I think this speaks to how effective Obama’s presidency was,” Chappelle explained to Colbert on Wednesday night.
 “Donald Trump’s the other foot.
 Good foot, bad foot, good foot, bad foot.”
 On the bright side, Chappelle said he thinks Trump will “make a more informed and better voter.”

 “We’ll figure it out, we’ll work it out,” he said.
 At this point, the worst he had to say about Trump was, “He’s a polarizing dude.
 He’s like a bad DJ at a good party.”